SasCezar/CodeGraphClassification/README.md

 This is the official repository of the paper: **_CodeGraphClassification: Classification of Source Code Repositories_**

-## Public Data
+## Data

-The data used to train the models is available at the following link:
+The data we used to train the models is available at the following link:

 Check the [Model Training](#Model Training) section to see how to use.